 It is highly recommended, even if you are staying at an Isla Mujeres hotel, that you do not bring a car onto the island.
 Parking is very limited, and it’s just easier to rent your transportation on the island.
 And the main form of transport – is golf carts!
 When you arrive, you will be inundated by people wanting to take you to their golf cart rental place.
 The easiest thing to do on Isla Mujeres, is to walk across the street from the port (carefully, this is the one busy street on the island!), and walk in to one of the rental places.
+Also, remember to stock up now with water and sunscreen!
+While there are stops on the island, this area is where most necessities can be found, it’s easier now that searching later.

 A few tips on Isla Mujeres golf carts: